micmejia/bible-dump/AMPC/Job/Job 7.md

 And why do You not pardon my transgression and take away my iniquity?
-For now shall I lie down in the dust; and [even if] You will seek me diligently, [it will be too late, for] I shall not be. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 501 Nelson Pl, Nashville, TN 37214 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+For now shall I lie down in the dust; and [even if] You will seek me diligently, [it will be too late, for] I shall not be.